Leased Car Insurance Requirements: What Coverage You Need & Costs

 • $1,000 max deductible

-When comparing lease offers from different sources, request the specific insurance requirements in writing before signing.
-The monthly lease payment might look attractive, but if one company requires significantly higher insurance coverage than another, your total cost of ownership changes dramatically.
+When comparing lease offers from different sources, always request specific insurance requirements in writing before signing.
+A lower monthly lease payment from one company may be offset by significantly higher mandatory insurance coverage requirements, changing your total cost of ownership.

 Frequently Asked Questions About Leased Car Insurance